International Society for Krishna Consciousness: Kirtan

-Another important practice in ISKCON is arati (also called puja).
-In arati, devotees offer water, incense, a fire lamp, and flowers to a murti, a sacred statue or image of Krishna.
+Arati is also an important tenet (also called puja) of ISKCON.
+During arati, devotees offer water, incense, a fire lamp, and flowers to a murti, a sacred statue or image of Krishna.
 This is accompanied by prayers and devotional songs called bhajans.
 Practitioners may perform arati at their own home or congregate at a temple to join in the ceremony.
 Along with this worship, devotees will bathe the murti, dress it, offer it food, and even put it to sleep.
 By doing arati and serving the murti, devotees aim to deepen their relationship with Krishna.

-ISKCON devotees meet regularly (typically on Sunday at a program known as the Sunday Feast) to worship deities, listen to discourses by senior devotees, participate in kirtan and eat sanctified offered food.
+ISKCON devotees meet regularly (typically on Sunday at a program known as the Sunday Feast) to worship deities, listen to discourses by senior devotees, participate in kirtan and eat sanctified offered food prasadam.
 Devotees place great emphasis on listening to spiritual discourses, believing them to be a key role in spiritual advancement.

 Four Regulative Principles

 During initiation (diksha) ISKCON devotees vow to follow four basic rules and regulations.
-They are as follows: